glenrobertson/glenrobertson.github.com/projects/_posts/2013-01-21-trulia-commute-map.md

 ---

-The Trulia Commute Map is an interactive map that helps home-buyers to find areas to live which are nearby to their workplace.
+The Trulia Commute Map is an interactive map on [Trulia Local](http://www.trulia.com/local) that helps home-buyers to find areas to live which are nearby to their workplace.

 ![Commute times for New York City](/images/trulia-new-york-commute.png "Commute times for New York City")